spacetelescope/mast-match/readme.md

 # MAST Match: The MAST Card Game

 Welcome to the MAST Match project!
 MAST Match is an astronomical card game themed around the [Mikulski Archive for Space Telesopes (MAST)](https://archive.stsci.edu), the data archive which holds all the data for the Hubble Space Telescope, the James Webb Space Telescope, and many other missions.
-This game is fun for astronomers and the general public to play alike, and features real astronomical data stored in the MAST archive.
+This game features real astronomical data stored in the MAST archive and is fun for scientists, students, and the general public to play.

 # <font color='red'>!!!
 This project is a work in progress !!!</font>
 <font color='red'>This repository is very incomplete.
 More will be coming eventually.</font>

 ### Print at Home

+MAST Match is a **print at home** card game - available entirely for free as a PDF for you to print yourself at home!

 {link a pdf here so people can print their own copy}

 # How to Play

-MAST Match is a competitive card game in which each player curates their own data archive, like MAST, by collecting astronomical observations.
+MAST Match is a competitive card game in which each player curates their own **data archive**, like MAST, by collecting astronomical observations using space telescopes!

-The goal of the game is to make matching sets of Observation Cards, in order to complete your Science Goal Cards and earn points.
+The goal of the game is to make matching sets of **Observation Cards**, in order to complete your Science Goal Cards and earn points.
 Watch out though, because there's always a little chaos in astronomy - the unpredictable Chaos Cards can make or break your strategy!

 This section includes the instructions and rules for how to play MAST match, describing the different types of cards and how play proceeds on each turn.